GENERATION OF METEOROLOGICAL LOADS

 Requirements / recommendations

-• Useful for non-standard structure types to perform digital wind tunnel simulation
+• Useful for nontraditional structure types to perform digital wind tunnel simulation

 DESIGN CODES